gardener/gardener/docs/extensions/ca-rotation.md

 # CA Rotation in Extensions

-[GEP-18](../proposals/18-shoot-CA-rotation.md) adds support for automated rotation of Shoot cluster certificate authorities (CAs).
+[GEP-18](../proposals/18-shoot-CA-rotation.md) proposes adding support for automated rotation of Shoot cluster certificate authorities (CAs).
-This document outlines all requirements, that Gardener extensions need to fulfill in order to support the CA rotation feature.
+This document outlines all requirements that Gardener extensions need to fulfill in order to support the CA rotation feature.

 ## Requirements for Shoot Cluster CA Rotation